-6.3.2 The standard "matrix" approach
+The standard "matrix" approach 6.3.2

-The discount factors applied to different types of marketable assets in the FSA's mismatch calculations are given in the table below:
+The discount factors applied to different types of marketable assets 8 in the FSA's mismatch calculations are given in the table below:

-Central government debt, local authority paper and eligible bank bills (and comparable assets from other Zone A countries) Benchmark discount Central government and central government guaranteed marketable securities with twelve or fewer months residual maturity, including treasury bills; and eligible local authority paper and eligible bank bills.
+Central government debt, local authority paper and Benchmark eligible bank bills (and comparable assets from other Zone A countries) discount Central government and central government guaranteed marketable securities with twelve or fewer months residual maturity, including treasury bills; and eligible local authority paper and eligible bank bills.
 0% Other central government, central government guaranteed and local authority marketable debt with five or fewer years residual maturity or at variable rates.
 5% Other central government, central government guaranteed and local authority marketable debt with over five years residual maturity.
 10% Other securities denominated in freely tradable currencies (usually Zone A) Non-government debt securities falling within the definition of qualifying debt security , and which have six or fewer months to residual maturity.
 5% Non-government debt securities falling within the definition of qualifying debt security , and which have five or fewer years residual maturity.
 10% Non-government debt securities falling within the definition of qualifying debt security , and which have more than five years residual maturity.
 15% Equities which (in the FSA's implementation of the CAD) qualify for a specific risk weight no higher than 42%.
-20% Zone B central government debt Where such debt is actively traded.
+20% Other marketable assets (usually Zone A) Holdings in a qualifying money market fund 5% Zone B central government debt Where such debt is actively traded.
 (However where such debt is denominated in local currency, it is usually deemed to be available to provide liquidity only in that currency).
 20-40% a) Eligible means that the paper is accepted as discountable by the Bank of England in its open market operations.